Glossary of AI Development Terms

 @ Symbols

-Section titled “@ Symbols”Context references in Cursor that allow you to include specific files, folders, documentation, or other resources in your AI conversation.
-Examples: @file.js
+Section titled “@ Symbols”Context references in Cursor and Claude Code that let you include specific files, folders, URLs, or documentation in your AI conversation.
+Examples: @file.js, @docs, @codebase, @web.
+Codex uses similar file-referencing patterns in its prompt interface.

 Background Agent